iterative/dvc.org/static/docs/get-started/compare-experiments.md

 <details><summary><strong>Expand to run evaluation for bigrams</strong></summary>
 <p>
-To evaluate `bigram` model we need to merge the changes and get reproduce the metric file:
+To evaluate the `bigram` model we need to merge the changes and reproduce the metric file:
 </br>
 <pre>